 Back to that in a minute.

-For his own sake, I wish Mark had come to me and George to openly dialogue about our book before he reviewed it.
+For his own sake, I wish Mark had come to me and George to openly dialogue about our book before he had some organization review it.
 One of the reasons is that every argument in his critique had already been answered and refuted by Jon Zens in his response to Ben Witherington.
 Click here to read it.

 Mark’s review is simply a rehash of Witherington’s critique.
+There was nothing new in it.
 (You can also view my response to Witherington’s critique of Reimagining Church by clicking here.)

-Now on that high note, here is my response to Jon’s critique.
+Now on that pleasant note, here is my response to Jon’s critique.

 June 1, 2010